 There are three main connection types available to choose from when pairing new devices.
-First and most generic is a Network connection that allows you to connect over Wi-Fi or any other network related connection (e.g. USB tethering or wired LAN).
+The first and most generic is a Network connection that allows you to connect over Wi-Fi or any other network related connection (e.g. USB tethering or wired LAN).

-Bluetooth connection is secure point-to-point wireless connection that is very convenient to use, but requires both sides to have compatible bluetooth devices available.
+Bluetooth connection is a secure point-to-point wireless connection that is very convenient to use, but requires both sides to have compatible Bluetooth devices available.